Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Step 2: Bulk Rise

-The dough is ready when it’s puffy, slightly domed, and nearly doubled in size.
-This can take 3–12 hours depending on:
+The dough is ready when it’s puffy, slightly domed and nearly double in size.
+This can take 3-12 hours depending on room temperature, the quantity and strength of your sourdough starter, and seasonal conditions.
+All variables work together.
+See my example below:

-About 30 minutes into the bulk rise, you can perform a series of ‘stretch & folds’ to strengthen the bread dough.
-Although it’s not mandatory, this technique will add height and structure to the finished loaf.
-Watch the video tutorial below, or read this guide to learn how.
-It’s easy, hands-on, and a fun to do!
+About 30 minutes into the bulk rise, you can perform a series of “stretch & folds” to strengthen the bread dough.
+This step is not mandatory; however it has the potential to add height and structure to the finished loaf.
+Check out my how to stretch and fold sourdough guide to learn more, step-by-step.
+It’s easy and fun to do!

 Flour shaker for bread baking on a wooden surface